pmkuny/AID/README.md

 ## Nomenclature

-- **Content**: The actual content of this repository, interpreted widely.
+- **Content**: The actual content of a repository, interpreted widely.
 This could be images, source code, documentation, tests, or other core content that provides both primary and auxillary functionality to the program or media in question.
+This takes a "no threshold" approach, where any engagement with AI in content creation counts as a usage of AI in general.
+Levels of content generation are then clarified in the type of disclosure used.
+Note that this relates to content creation only, not any auxiliary process such as brainstorming or ideation.

 ## Example Disclosures